 Tip: Sometimes the search bar doesn't respond to copy-paste email addresses, try erasing a couple letters at the end to make the search refresh if you're not getting a result!

 Below the header you will find the Predictive Analytics section.
-The five boxes are defined as follows:
+To read more check out our article on Predictive Analytics.
+The five boxes showing are defined as follows:

 Future Value: This is the amount of expected spending across the next three to six months from that individual based on their previous purchases and current level of engagement with your brand.